MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/cache-policy.md

 Use management commands to alter the caching policy at the [database](alter-database-cache-policy-command.md), [table](alter-table-cache-policy-command.md), or [materialized view](alter-materialized-view-cache-policy-command.md) level.

+> [!NOTE]
-For information about the consumption rate, see [Eventhouse and KQL database consumption](/fabric/real-time-intelligence/real-time-intelligence-consumption).
+> For information about the consumption rate, see [Eventhouse and KQL database consumption](/fabric/real-time-intelligence/real-time-intelligence-consumption).

 ::: moniker-end